 The Toronto play-by-play tandem consisted of Joe Chrysdale and Hal Kelly.
-Kelly was the older brother of Dan Kelly who went on to become a famous hockey play-by play commentator for CBC and later the voice of the St. Louis Blues.
+Kelly was the older brother of Dan Kelly, who went on to become a famous hockey play-by play commentator for CBC and later the voice of the St. Louis Blues.
 Dan was also behind the mike when Mario Lemieux scored the winning goal for Team Canada against the USSR in the 1987 Canada Cup.

 But I digress.

-My first visit to a Professional Baseball game was somewhat unique in that rather than just being a single game it was in fact a triple-header.
+My first visit to a professional baseball game was somewhat unique in that rather than just being a single game, it was in fact a triple-header.
 I am not sure if this was in ’55 or ’56 but it was on a Labour Day Monday

-It was a cool overcast and misty day as I recall and the reason it was a tripleheader was that the schedule had originally called for a standard double header – a nine-inning opener and a seven-inning nightcap.
-However in Toronto and again I always have to go back to “in those days” they had what was called the Sunday Blue Laws.
-In short nobody was supposed to have fun on Sundays.
+It was a cool overcast and misty day as I recall and the reason it was a triple-header was that the schedule had originally called for a standard double-header – a nine-inning opener and a seven-inning nightcap.
+However, in Toronto, (and again I always have to go back to “in those days”) they had what was called the Sunday Blue Laws.
+In short, nobody was supposed to have fun on Sundays.
 Games on Sunday would start at 1:30 but no pitch could be thrown after 6:00 pm.

-So on this particular Sunday the curfew came and the rules stated that the game had to be completed immediately before the start of the next scheduled game between the two teams.
+So on this particular Sunday, the curfew came and the rules stated that the game had to be completed immediately before the start of the next scheduled game between the two teams.
 That was on the Monday.
-Therefore Monday’s activities consisted of the completion of the suspended game followed by the regularly scheduled double header.
+Therefore Monday’s activities consisted of the completion of the suspended game followed by the regularly scheduled double-header.

 I don’t recall anything about those first games and I could not even remember any of the players.
-When it comes to the players all I can offer up are names that may have appeared that day.
-In other words here is a list of my first recollections of Toronto Maple Leafs.
+When it comes to the players, all I can offer up are names that may have appeared that day.
+In other words, here is a list of my first recollections of Toronto Maple Leafs:

-The catchers were Ebba St. Claire and “Tim” Thompson.
-Joe Chrysdale every now and then would give us Tim Thompson’s full as Charles Lebanon Thompson.
-Why do players with a name of Tim not use their real names (I refer you to our beloved Tim Horton whose real name was Miles Gilbert).
+Joe Chrysdale, every now and then, would give us Tim Thompson’s full name as Charles Lebanon Thompson.
+Why do players with the name of Tim not use their real names (I refer you to our beloved Tim Horton whose real name was Miles Gilbert).